* FREE SHIPPING ON ORDERS $20 OR MORE! *

 Calendula ‘Ball’s Orange’ is an old-fashioned variety with large, fully double, orange flowers and grows to 24 inches tall.
 Suitable for cutting, beds and borders, and the pollinator garden.
 The flower petals are edible.
 Harvest in about 50-55 days.

-Flashback Mix Calendula 50 Non-GMO, Organic Seeds
+Flashback Mix Calendula 50 Non-GMO, Open Pollinated Seeds

 Spectacular mix of colors with bi-color petals.
 The undersides of the petals are a muted burgundy giving the flowers a unique, flashy appearance.
 An excellent mix of colors; high percentage of double and semi double flowers on long, strong stems.
 Petals of the edible flowers can be used fresh or dried in 'flower confetti', soups, soufflés, rice dishes, baked goods, and to garnish salads and desserts.
 Flavor is tangy and slightly bitter.
 Remove the petals from the flower base before consuming as the base can be quite bitter.
 Popular choice for brightening up salad mix.
 Also known as pot marigold, common marigold, and Scotch marigold.
 Organically grown seeds.
 Blooms in about 60 days.